Burnt alive by the man she loved: The woman who testified at her own murder trial

 That’s exactly what Judy did, as she personally addressed the judge and jurors from the grave.
 Slager was sentenced to life without parole.

-The tragic case is chronicled in The Fire That Took Her, a documentary that will be released on Paramount+ on 23 May.
+The tragic case is chronicled in The Fire That Took Her, a documentary that was released on Paramount+ on 23 May.

 Judy not only made history with her posthumous testimony.
 Her story and advocacy also helped push through a state law that adds up to six years to sentences for offenders who attack and disfigure victims with accelerants such as gasoline.